-Modify: Click Modify to edit a current profile (refer to page
+Modify: Click Modify to edit a current profile (refer to page seconds to connect to the wheless network.

 Delete: Click Delete to remove a profile.

 Activate: Click Activate to use a profile.
 Allow up to 30 seconds to connect to the wireless network.